rainingsnow0914tw-ship-it/contextcat/README.md

 **GitLab Issue as memory store**
 All context, storyboard JSON, reference images, video URLs, and QC reports are stored as Issue comments.
 No external database.
 Memory lives where the work lives.
+The GitLab Issue functions as the system's control plane — all orchestration is visible, debuggable, and recoverable inside GitLab itself.

 **Two Human Gates**
 Gate 1 sits between free (Imagen 4) and expensive (Veo 3.1) generation.
 Gate 2 sits before final packaging.
 Human judgment at every significant cost boundary.